zulip/zulip.github.io/gsoc-ideas.md

 administrators -- have a chance to give you feedback and help you improve your proposal.

 Where should you publish your draft?
-Google Docs, your blog, Etherpad, Dropbox Paper, Medium, Dreamwidth, whatever -- any platform that allows people to look at the text without having to log in or download a particular app, and that lets you update the draft as you improve your idea, would be fine.
-And then please start a new email thread (on [the Zulip GSoC email list](https://groups.google.com/forum/#!forum/zulip-gsoc)) with a link to what you've written, and we'll start giving you feedback!
+We prefer Dropbox Paper or Google Docs (or even just a message in Zulip), since those platforms allows people to look at the text without having to log in or download a particular app, and you can update the draft as you improve your idea.
+In either case, you should post the draft for feedback in chat.zulip.org.

 Rough is fine!
-A paragraph of project description and a small bulleted list of deliverables is fine for the first draft of this sort of thing.
+The ideal first draft to get feedback from the community on should include primarily (1) links to your contributions to Zulip (or other projects) and (2) a paragraph or two explaining what you plan to work on.
+Your friends are likely better able to help you improve the sections of your application explaining who you are, and this helps the community focus feedback on the areas you can most improve (e.g. either doing more contributions or adjusting the project plan).

 We hope to hear from you!
 And thanks for being interested in